-However, GAF representatives, including Regional Quality Manager, Paul Miller, have admitted that Timberline’s warranty representations are a “marketing tool.”
+However, GAF representatives, including Regional Quality Manager, Paul Miller, have admitted that warranty representations are a “marketing tool.”

-Side Note: Later on, in the mid 2000’s, GAF and other roofing manufacturers in the US, removed the label “30, 40 and 50 year shingles” and relabeled all of their architectural shingles as “Lifetime”, while not making any significant changes to improve shingles’ longevity, which is indicated in their warranties.
+Side Note: Later on, in the mid 2000’s, GAF and other roofing manufacturers in the US, removed the label “30, 40 and 50 year shingles” and relabeled all of their architectural shingles as “Lifetime”, while not making any significant changes to improve longevity, which is indicated in their warranties.

-4. GAF did not conduct any testing or engineering analysis to determine whether the Timberline shingles would actually last for the period stated in the warranties.
+4. GAF did not conduct any testing or engineering analysis to determine whether Timberline would actually last for the period stated in the warranties.
 Instead, the warranties served largely as a marketing ploy to meet or beat warranties offered by competitors.

-Poor Treatment of Consumers
+Poor Treatment Of Consumers

 1. Prior to experiencing cracking problems and other subsequent roofing damages, consumers and installers had no way of determining that they got a defective product.

-The class action law suit against GAF was settled on April 22 and 23, 2015.
+The lawsuit was settled on April 22 and 23, 2015.